parryc/thevoid/templates/leflan/language_azeri.md

 ## The three uses of da/də

 `dA` can be used in a variety of ways, even all three within one sentence.
-The vowel in `da` changes based on the immediately preceding vowel.
+The vowel in `dA` changes based on the immediately preceding vowel.

 1. Adds emphasis when following a verb.
 It's often to heighten the emotion of the sentence, such as emphasizing "on" in "come on".
 2. Equivalent to "also", following the word which is "also" had